If your church has plateaued, it could be because you have tried to lead everything by consensus.

 Herein lies the difference between being an authoritarian leader and a real servant leader.

 What I tell pastors that I coach is to introduce ideas and then let them sit.
-Introduce ideas and then do not push for immediate action.
+Introduce ideas and then DON'T push for immediate action.
 Give books.
 Load your leaders on a bus and go visit other churches.
 Keep the ideas coming.
-As you influence the system by using your influence to place people on your governing board with actual leadership experience, they will push for change.
+As you influence the system by using your influence to place people on your governing board with actual leadership experience, THEY will push for change.

 That's the difference between real leadership and authoritarianism.
 Your job is to introduce ideas and to use your influence to place the right people on the team.
 The combination of those two actions is real leadership, which always results in momentum forward.

 Your job is to tell the truth, to the right people, in the right way, in the right spirit, over and over and over again.
 Your job is not to win the battle (force a structural leadership change before everyone is ready), but lose the war (forever losing your ability to influence the church).